 The Estelle M. Black Library at Rock Valley College features nearly 75,000 volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

-RVC Adult Education Bridge Programs provide the student the opportunity to improve their skills in reading, writing, math and computer skills, as well as gain valuable skills to transition into further training or employment in the Transportation, Distribution & Logistics or Healthcare field.
+RVC Adult Education Bridge Programs provide the student the opportunity to improve their skills in reading, writing, math and computer skills, as well as gain valuable skills to transition into further training or employment in the Healthcare field, Manufacturing or Transportation, Distribution & Logistics.
 Instructors assist the student to explore career options and develop the study and learning skills needed to be successful in a certificate or degree program.